BA (Hons) (NFQ Level 8)

 Career & Graduate Study Opportunities

-There are a wide range of MA Programmes available in the School of English, Drama and Film, as well as opportunities for MPhil and PhD study.
-MA programmes include:
+Graduates are prepared for the wide range of MA Programmes in the UCD School of English, Drama and Film, as well as opportunities for MPhil and PhD study.

 See www.ucd.ie/englishdramafilm/study/postgraduate for more detail.